-However, simply blanking off the old tap is now brought into question due to concerns about what are called “dead-legs” in plumbing.
-Capping off unused taps causes these dead-legs where plumbing goes to a dead end and water never flows through it again.
-The water trapped inside becomes stagnant and never gets replaced.
+Capping off unused taps, or simply never using them again, causes water to be trapped in a dead end.
+As water never flows through it again the water trapped inside becomes stagnant and never gets replaced.
 If temperatures allow, bacteria and other micro-organisms can start growing in there creating a serious health risk.
 This can create contamination of the rest of the water supply if some of it breaks away and joins the rest of the flowing water.

 What are the possible health hazards?

 The issue with the hot water supply is potentially more serious because hot water is used in mixer or power showers, and the deadly Legionaries disease is notorious for being spread by airborne droplets if breathed in.
 However, my understanding is that if water is 60 ° C the bacteria cannot survive (which is possibly why public showers are always too hot these days).

 How real is this issue?

 This is completely new to me, and not really the remit of a repair engineer.
 However, I’ve spent some hours researching and there are credible sources (including government web sites) that warn against redundant pipework (dead-leg).
 They also link it with Legionaries disease.
 That said, I’ve also seen a site that claims copper pipes inhibit the build up of bacteria.